Francesco601/Multilevel-Feedback-Queue/README.md

 scheduling lies in how the scheduler establishes priorities.
 Rather than giving fixed priority to each job, MLFQ ***varies*** the priority of a job based on its observed behavior.
 If, for example, a job repeatedly relinquishes the CPU while waiting for input from the keyboard, MLFQ will keep its priority high, as this is how an interactive process might behave.
 If, instead, a job uses the CPU intensively for long periods of time, MLFQ will reduce its priority.
-In this way, the algorithm will try to lean about processes as they run, and thus use the ***history*** of the job to predict its future behavior.
+In this way, the algorithm will try to learn about processes as they run, and thus use the ***history*** of the job to predict its future behavior.
-   The two basic rules of the for MLFQ are:
+   The two basic rules of the MLFQ are:
    - If Priority(A) > Priority(B), A runs and B doesn't.
    - If Priority(A) = Priority(B), A and B run in RR (round robin)